Can I Sue If I Was Partially at Fault for a Car Accident?

 Under New York’s comparative negligence law, you may be able to file a lawsuit for your injuries even though you were partially at fault for a car accident.
 This holds even if you and the driver are equally at fault, or 50/50.

 Since New York is a no-fault insurance state, only those suffering severe injuries can go outside the no-fault system.
-A New York Car Accident Lawyer at Douglas and London will protect your rights while helping you to receive the maximum compensation to which you are entitled under the comparative negligence system.
+The New York City car accident lawyers at Douglas and London will protect your rights while helping you to receive the maximum compensation to which you are entitled under the comparative negligence system.

 Under state law, every motorist must carry a minimum of $50,000 in Personal Injury Protection (PIP), $50,000 in total liability for bodily injury in an accident caused by the insured, and $10,000 in property damage liability for an accident caused by the insured.